 Bypass 60 and Business 60 rejoin at mile 9.9, using the Business 60 route.
 Follow the road to the left (north) for 4.7 miles to Stonepile Gap.
 The gap gets its name from the pile of stone preserved in the intersection.
 According to legend, this is the burial site for Trahlyta, a beautiful Indian maiden who lived on Cedar Mountain and travelers are beckoned to add a stone as they pass by.
 The lake at the center of Vogel State Park is named in Trahlyta's honor.

-North of Stonepile Gap the road climbs Cedar Mountain then continues upward on the side of Cedar Ridge for 3.7 miles to Dockery Lake Road.
-This leads to a picnic, camping and fishing area known as Dockery Lake.
-A 1.0 Lakeshore Trail loops the lake and allows access to the various fishing "holes" around the lake.
-Dockery Lake Trail is a 2.6 mile access trail to the Appalachian Trail.
+North of Stonepile Gap the road climbs Cedar Mountain then continues upward on the side of Cedar Ridge for 3.7 miles to Dockery Gap.
+In the gap, Dockery Road leads to a picnic, camping and fishing area known as Dockery Lake.
+A 0.6 Lakeshore Trail loops the 3-acre lake and allows access to the various fishing "holes".
+Dockery Lake Trail is a 3.5 mile access trail to the Appalachian Trail.

 Woody Gap, named for U. S. Forest Ranger Arthur Woody's family, is at 19.3 miles.
 The Appalachian Trail crosses Georgia 60 here with parking on either side of the road.
 For day-hikers head east on the trail to see some pretty spectacular views along the AT Woody Gap to Neels Gap, especially from Big Cedar Mountain.